swisscom/sample-uaa-javascript-client/README.md

       - route: <provide a route for your app>
     services:
       - oauth2
+    env:
+      REDIRECT_URI: <your app's route>/callback
+      SCOPES: openid, phone
 ```

 ### Create an instance of the UAA service

 Use the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) to create a UAA oauth2 service instance (provider specific) and bind the service instance to the app.
 The app then selects the first service instance bound to it.
+VCAP_SERVICES Example (extract):

 ```
 CREDENTIALS='{